wp-plugins/my-custom-functions/readme.txt

 * Your votes really make a difference!
 Thanks.

 == Installation ==
-Install "My Custom Functions" just as you would any other WP Plugin:
+Install "My Custom Functions" just as you would any other WP Plugin.
+“My Custom Functions” is most easily installed automatically via the Plugins tab in WordPress Dashboard of your website.
+Or you can install it manual:

 1. Upload "my-custom-functions" to the "/wp-content/plugins/" directory.
+2. Unzip and upload all the files to the "/wp-content/plugins/my-custom-functions/" folder on your server.
-2. Activate the plugin through the "Plugins" menu in WordPress.
+3. Activate the plugin through the "Plugins" menu in WordPress Dashboard.
-3. Go to "Appearance" -> "Custom Functions".
-4. Add your code in the field, then click "Update Custom Functions".

-That’s it.
-You are already getting your functions working.
+After installation, a "Custom Functions”  menu item will appear in the “Appearance" section.
+Click on this in order to view plugin's administration page.

 [More help installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")